-HUD recommends that the PHA obtain the information and documentation needed to make an eligibility determination though a face-to-face interview with a PHA representative [HCV GB, pg.
+HUD recommends that the PHA obtain the information and documentation needed to make an eligibility determination though a private interview [HCV GB, pg.
 4-16].
 Being invited to attend an interview does not constitute admission to the program.

 Assistance cannot be provided to the family until all SSN documentation requirements are met.
 However, if the PHA determines that an applicant family is otherwise eligible to participate in the program, the family may retain its place on the waiting list for a period of time determined by the PHA [Notice PIH 2018-24].
 Reasonable accommodation must be made for persons with disabilities who are unable to attend an interview due to their disability.